-When Andy Coulson stepped down as Prime Minister David Cameron's communications director in January last year, he blamed the continuing row over phone hacking, saying it was difficult to give the "110%" he needed in the role.
+When he stepped down from his role as Prime Minister David Cameron's communications director in January 2011, he blamed the continuing row over phone hacking, saying it was difficult to give the "110%" he needed in the role.

-The ever-expanding row has presented the 44-year-old with ongoing distractions - he was arrested in July 2011 over phone hacking at the News of the World (NoW) and corruption allegations before being released on bail.
+The ever-expanding row presented the 46-year-old with ongoing distractions - he was arrested in July 2011 over phone hacking at the News of the World (NoW) and corruption allegations.